Close Encounters between Knowledge and Power

 First, a quick recap of the history.
-Remember that Bosnia used to be part of Yugoslavia, and that the war started in 1992 as a fight between the three main ethnic groups—Croats, Serbs, and Bosniacs—about who would control Bosnia.
-Croats had their own newly independent country— Croatia—Serbs had their own quasi-country— Serbia—but both also had designs on parts or all of Bosnia, and so did the Muslim Bosniacs, who made up 43 percent of the population.
+Remember that Bosnia used to be part of Yugoslavia, and that the war started in 1992 as a fight between the three main ethnic groups – Croats, Serbs, and Bosniacs – about who would control Bosnia.
+Croats had their own newly independent country – Croatia – Serbs had their own quasi-country – Serbia – but both also had designs on parts or all of Bosnia, which by the way also did the Muslim Bosniacs who made up 43% of the population.

 Each side wanted to control territory that was usually inhabited by one or both of the other groups, and one of the main ways they waged war was to intimidate, terrorize, displace, or kill civilians to “cleanse” areas of any but their own ethnic group.

 This was the war that made the term “ethnic cleansing” a household word.

 After the war ended, the map was still messy.
 There were refugees spread throughout Europe, internally displaced people sometimes mere miles from their former homes, and the displacement continued even after the hostilities supposedly stopped.